Samuel Wilberforce: Contra Darwin

 Wilberforce took part in the famous 1860 debate concerning evolution at a meeting of the British Association on 30 June.
 Richard Owen and Thomas Henry Huxley had already clashed on man's position in nature two days previously; on the Saturday, at the Oxford University Museum of Natural History, Wilberforce got his chance to criticise Charles Darwin's On the Origin of Species by means of Natural Selection, especially the implication that humans and various species of apes share common ancestors.

 In 1979, JR Lucas argued that "Wilberforce, contrary to the central tenet of the legend, did not prejudge the issue".
 He criticised Darwin's theory on scientific grounds, arguing that it was not supported by the facts, and he noted that the greatest names in science were opposed to the theory.
 Nonetheless, Wilberforce's speech is generally only remembered today for his inquiry as to whether it was through his grandmother or his grandfather that Huxley considered himself descended from a monkey.
 Huxley is said to have replied that he would not be ashamed to have a monkey for his ancestor, but he would be ashamed to be connected with a man who used his great gifts to obscure the truth.
 Darwin was not present, but several of his friends replied, with Huxley perhaps the most effective.
 The popular view may be that Huxley had the better of the exchange; but there is a consensus view of historians that this account of the debate involves later fabrication, and that the outcome was moot.
-"Reports from the time suggest that everybody enjoyed themselves immensely, and all went cheerfully off to dinner together afterwards".
+"Reports from the time suggest that everybody enjoyed himself immensely, and all went cheerfully off to dinner together afterwards".

 Wilberforce wrote a review of On the Origin of Species for the Quarterly Review.
 In it, he disagreed with Darwin's reasoning.